irshyn/AsteroidField/README.md

 Every 15 seconds a new asteroid is added to the screen making the game more challenging.
 To quit the game, the player should press Esc button.

+## Features:
+- collision detection between game objects
+- simple animation
-The features include: collision detection between game objects, simple animation, sound effects and music, fully functional menu system navigated by keyboard and mouse, high score system, game saving and loading options, and a one-click installer.
+- sound effects and music
+- fully functional menu system navigated by keyboard and mouse
+- high score system
+- game saving and loading options
+- one-click installer.

 ## Sound credit